 Some EOPAs have practice tests that can be ordered and administered to students during first semester.
-All study materials are ordered each year through the CTAE District Office by November 1.
-Information sheets are also available for teacher use to ensure success on EOPAs; each CTAE teacher has access to these documents.
-EOPA Information Sheets
+These practice tests should be ordered through the CTAE District Office by November 1.
+Blue prints (study guides) are also available for student use to ensure success on EOPAs.
+Each CTAE teacher has access to these documents.

 Actual assessments are ordered through the CTAE District Office beginning in January.
-The district contact person will provide the appropriate order form to each school to be submitted for tracking and ordering.
-Prior to assessments, CTAE district leadership will host a webinar for school leadership and test coordinators on testing procedures.
+The district contact person should provide the appropriate order form to each school to be submitted.
+Prior to assessments, CTAE leadership should provide a webinar for school leadership and test coordinators on the EOPAs procedures.

 Teachers cannot administer assessments to their own students.
 This is a violation of testing protocol.
-Each principal is required to select a testing coordinator who should be responsible for the planning of EOPA administration.
-Tests are administered in the spring of each year.
+Each school is required to select a testing coordinator who should be responsible for receiving assessment data from testing agencies.
+Tests are administered in March/April each year with retests in May.
 Reference the district testing calendar for exact dates each year.